7 Dumbbell Calf Exercises & Workouts For Bigger Calves

 Tips

-• Be sure to keep your low back in its natural arch and your upper body upright throughout the whole movement.
+• Be sure to keep your lower back in its natural arch and your upper body upright throughout the movement.

 • Keep your body upright and your feet and knees pointing in the same direction.